-The Honors Scholars Program was built on the tradition of mentoring undergraduates in research and other scholarly activity that has been emphasized at UNCW for over 40 years.
+The Honors Scholars Program was built on the tradition of mentoring undergraduates in research and other scholarly activity that has been emphasized at UNCW for 50 years.
 In 1965, the first student graduated from UNCW “with honors” by completing a rigorous two semester independent project under the supervision of a faculty mentor.
-Since that time, over 1600 students have completed the requirements to graduate from UNCW with the honors in the major distinction.
+Since that time, over 1800 students have completed the requirements to graduate from UNCW with the honors in the major distinction.

 In July 2011 the Honors Scholars Program was formally elevated to Honors Scholars College in recognition of its excellent honors programming and curriclulm, and its support of faculty-mentored undergraduate research, not only to honors students but to all undergraduates on campus.
 The Honors College expanded its support of undergraduate research via CSURF, the Center for the Support of Undergraduate Research and Fellowships.

 The Honors College attracts and retains academically talented students, offering a powerful learning experience by encouraging curiosity, critical thinking, and independent work skills, that together contribute to creating a community of honors scholars on campus.
 The College is committed to offering opportunities to students as they pursue their academic passions in college.
 The vision of the program is to encourage and support life-long learning, including a global perspective.